section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 ### Goals
 By the end of this tutorial, the reader should be acquainted with:

-- Utilizing pathlib and os modules to manipulating a file and a directory path.
+- Utilizing Pathlib and OS modules to manipulating a file and a directory path.
 - Implementing object-oriented programming and functional programming in file system operation.
 - Converting a file's metadata to basic readable information.
 - Manipulating relative path and absolute path.
-- Understanding the scenario where os and pathlib modules can be independently fit in.
+- Understanding the scenario where OS and Pathlib modules can be independently fit in.

 ### Contents
 - [Introduction](#introduction)